 However, Tennessee also has an underage DUI statute that applies only to drivers who are under 21.
 An underage DUI conviction carries less serious penalties than a standard DUI.
 The offense is defined as operating a vehicle:

-So, an underage motorist who's "under the influence" of drugs or alcohol—meaning, the motorist's ability to safety drive is impaired—can be charged with an underage DUI or a standard DUI.
+So, an underage motorist who's "under the influence" of drugs or alcohol—meaning, the motorist's ability to safely drive is impaired—can be charged with an underage DUI or a standard DUI.
 Basically, the prosecutor gets to choose what offense to charge the person with.
 But an underage motorist who's caught driving with a BAC of at least .02% but less than .08% (and isn't impaired enough to meet the definition of "under the influence") can be charged only with an underage DUI.

 The consequences of an underage DUI are generally less punitive than those for a standard DUI.
 An underage DUI is typically a misdemeanor, but if the driver was under 18 years old, the offense is considered a "delinquent act."
 But whether it's classified as a misdemeanor or delinquent act, an underage DUI carries the following consequences.